 - Some cabinets had chrome shelves which began to rust after a few years.

-- Others had only 4 or 5 shelves inside, meaning that you had to cram 30, 40 or even 50 bottles onto a shelf.
+- Others had only a few shelves inside, meaning that you had to cram 30, 40 or even 50 bottles onto a shelf.
 This then led to the trays bending so strongly over time that they would fall through it, plunging the wine to the floor.
-Furthermore, finding the wine you want from the 40 or 50 bottles on the shelf was always was a time-consuming endeavour, and it was easy to forget which wines were still lying back there.
+Furthermore, finding the wine you want from the 40 or 50 bottles on the shelf always was a time-consuming endeavour, and it was easy to forget which wines were still lying back there.

 - Then there were the ‘low-cost’ wine cabinets, which used a kind of heat exchanger which stopped working after about 3 years (usual life span of heat exchanger coolers).